lemonparty/lemonparty2018/README.md

 This site is pretty basic; the only non-static thing going on here is the RSVP form.
-In searching for an RSVP solution of the right weight, we settled on emailing when a form is submitted; a database felt too heavy, and submitting to a google form with some unsupported ajax felt too brittle.
-So when a form is submitted, we get an email, and a flat file is written to `./rsvps/` as a backup/confirmation.
+In searching for an RSVP solution of the right weight, we settled on emailing when a form is submitted — a database felt too heavy, and submitting to a google form with some weird unsupported ajax felt too brittle.
+So when a form is submitted, an email gets sent, and a flat file is written to `./rsvps/` as a backup/confirmation.

 ## Back end